SoftwareAG/webmethods-sample-project-layout/README.md

 Fork the repository to easily create a basis for you webMethods project.

-## Process
+## Deployment Pipeline Process

+The basic example deployment pipeline process is as follows:

-1. Checkout
+1. __Checkout__: Checkout this project from GitHub
-2. Build
+2. __Build__
 	1. Copy file [master_build_Reference/build.properties](./master_build_Reference/build.properties) to "${ABE_HOME}/master_build/"
 	2. Invoke default ANT target in build.xml located at "${ABE_HOME}/master_build/build.xml"
+	3. Store resulting File-based Repository in Jenkins workspace
-3. Deploy to Test
+3. __Deploy__: Deploy to Test
-3. Test WmTestSuite on Test
+3. __Test__: Execute WmTestSuite tests on Test target environment
-4. Deploy to QA
+4. __Deploy__: If WmTestSuite tests have been successfull, deploy to QA

 ## Configuration